The Gravitas Principle®Build Your Executive Presence - Build Your Success!

 Command the Room

 Make a dynamic first impression and command the room as soon as you enter.
 Develop your “people skills” and learn how to develop rapport quickly and easily.
-Your ability to connect and share your vision will help you build a strong network of relationships that will be valuable to you both now and later.
+Your ability to make small talk, connect, and share your vision will help you build a strong network of relationships that will be valuable to you both now and later.

 Project Social Savvy

 How you treat others demonstrates respect and can set you apart as someone with class and sophistication.
-The Gravitas Principle® will teach you the finer points of business and social etiquette, including client/colleague courtesies, meetings and greetings, techno-etiquette, and dining skills.
+The Gravitas Principle® will teach you the finer points of work etiquette and social etiquette, including client/colleague courtesies, meetings and greetings, social media etiquette, and business dinner etiquette.

 Manage Your Reputation